-During another confrontation, Johnson saw Rollins in a dinner club and pounced on him with a blade, quickly leaving his eyeball dangling from its socket before he returned to his table and proclaimed that he suddenly had a craving for spaghetti and meatballs.
+During another confrontation, Johnson saw Rollins in a dinner club and pounced on him with a blade.
+By the time Johnson was done with him, Rollins’ eyeball was left dangling from its socket.
+Johnson then proclaimed that he suddenly had a craving for spaghetti and meatballs.

 Whether it was celebrities — and even historical luminaries like Malcolm X — or everyday Harlemites, Bumpy Johnson was beloved, perhaps even more than he was feared.
 Upon his return to New York City in 1963 after serving time in Alcatraz, Johnson was met with an impromptu parade.
 The whole neighborhood wanted to welcome the Harlem Godfather back home.

-The Early Life Of Ellsworth “Bumpy” Johnson
+The Early Life Of Bumpy Johnson

-Because of his bumpy head, thick Southern accent, and short stature, Johnson was immediately picked on by local children.
-But this may be how his skills for a life of crime first developed: Instead of taking the hits and taunts, the young Johnson made a name for himself as a fighter who was not to be messed with.
+Because of his bumpy head, thick Southern accent, and short stature, Johnson was picked on by local children.
+But this may be how his skills for a life of crime first developed: Instead of taking the hits and taunts, Johnson made a name for himself as a fighter who was not to be messed with.

-The Gang Wars Of Harlem
+How The Future Crime Boss Entered The Gang Wars Of Harlem

 After serving two and a half years on a grand larceny charge, Bumpy Johnson got out of prison in 1932 with no money or occupation.
 But once he was back on the streets of Harlem, he met Stephanie St. Clair.

 He was her personal bodyguard, as well as her numbers runner and bookmaker.
-While she evaded the Mafia and waged war against German-Jewish mobster Dutch Schultz and his men, the 26-year-old Johnson committed a series of crimes behind the scenes — ranging from murder to burglaries — at her request.
+While she evaded the Mafia and waged war against German-Jewish mobster Dutch Schultz and his men, the 26-year-old Johnson committed a series of crimes — including murder — at her request.